CULFIDANT INVESTMENT SUCCESS INDEX, or CIS Index © EXPLAINED

 As you may see, CIS index of 500.00 is still in the bulk park of mid hundred range and marginally similar with the above first two examples.

 Furthermore, what really brings down the overall CIS index is exactly the extremely low probability of success, or in other words, the extremely high, not low risk.

 Let’s use Warren Buffett, the legend of stock investing, as an example to demonstrate what is so called low-risk and high-return investment.

-In the last half century, Warren has achieved (meaning his success probability is 100%) the ROI of 20% annually.
+In the last half century, Warren has achieved (meaning his success probability is 100%) the compounded ROI of 40% annually.
 It means,

-Based on our experience, any investment project with a low CSI index that is in the lower range of hundreds, such as 200 or less, is likely a poor one (it is normally one of, or the combination of three types of so called Low-risk & low-return, High-risk & low-return, or high-risk & high-return).
+Based on our experience, any investment project with a low CSI index that is in the middle to low range of hundreds, such as 500 or less, is likely a poor one (it is normally one of, or the combination of three types of so called Low-risk & low-return, High-risk & low-return, or high-risk & high-return).

 EVALUATION ON 3-OPTIONS OF FINDING TENANTS USING CIS INDEX

 Now let’s use CIS index to evaluate the 3-options to find A+ tenants, there are